 Although its primary purpose is to run applications on Mac as if they are operating in their native environment, Parallels Desktop has a myriad of incredible features.
 Parallels tend to issue an upgrade annually to coincide with the macOS latest versions.

 Continuous Support for Latest Versions of Windows & Mac

-The latest version, Parallels Desktop 16, comes optimized to support the latest Windows 10 updates and macOS Big Sur.
+The latest version, Parallels Desktop 17, comes optimized to support the latest Windows 10 updates, macOS Big Sur. and macOS 12 Monterey.
 With Parallels, you will stay up to date and work without interruption, thanks to the constant updates and seamless integration.

 Instead of using deprecated kernel extensions, the package uses native macOS system extensions for an immersive Windows-on-Mac experience.
 At the heart of every feature, you can do more for less time without compromising on quality.

 Run Games with Fast & Improved Graphics (DirectX)

 Besides the superb speed, users can enjoy improved graphics delivered by Parallels Desktop Version 17.
 With more than 20% faster DirectX 11 and full support for OpenGL graphics allows you to run more Windows apps and games, including CLINCheck Pro, ProPresenter 6, Rhino 6, SAMSON Connect, DIALux EVO 9, among others.
 You can now achieve quality 3D capabilities, thanks to the world’s first Metal graphics acceleration in macOS Big Sur VM.